-AXIS OS upgrade failure

-If the upgrade fails, the device reloads the previous version.
-The most common reason is that the wrong AXIS OS file has been uploaded.
+AXIS OS upgrade failure If the upgrade fails, the device reloads the previous version.
+The most common reason is that the was a AVIC OC file has been unleaded.
+Cheek that the name of the AVIC OC file companyed to wrong AXIS OS file has been uploaded.
 Check that the name of the AXIS OS file corresponds to your device and try again.